Back To TOP

 environmental allergies in cats

-2. Mold spores: Found in damp areas, such as kitchens and bathrooms, etc.
+2. Mold spores: Found in damp areas such as kitchens and bathrooms, etc.

-3. Dust mites: Common in household dust.
+3. Mites: Common in house dust.

-6. Household cleaners: Chemicals in cleaning products.
+6. Household Cleaners: Chemicals in cleaning products.

 7. Perfumes and air fresheners: Strong scents can trigger reactions.